Pushkar Mela

 Pushkar FairIt depends on the cycle of the moon but generally, the Pushkar Mela is celebrated in the month of November.
 Camels are among the major attractions during the first two-three days of the fair, later it becomes the religious festival.

 Try to reach here, 1-2 days earlier before starting the fair to witness the fair at its best.
-Camels from the different lands may begin coming from around 3-4 days earlier to be a part of the world’s largest cattle fair.
+Camels from different lands may begin coming from around 3-4 days earlier to be a part of the world’s largest cattle fair.

 Where And How The Pushkar Camel Mela Celebrated?